|Incidence of melanoma:|

-Incidence rates of melanoma have doubled in Minnesota since 1988 for both males and females, although mortality has remained stable.
+Incidence rates of melanoma have more than doubled in Minnesota since 1988 for both males and females, although mortality has remained stable.
 National trends show that melanoma has been increasing since the mid-1970s.
-Excessive exposure to UV light, like that from tanning beds, is the leading cause of melanoma.
+Excessive exposure to UV light, like that from sunshine and tanning beds, is the leading cause of melanoma.

 Melanoma cases in Minnesota

 Incidence rates increased steadily in males at 4.1% per year since 1988.
 For females, the incidence increased 4.7% per year since 1992.
 In 2016, the age-adjusted incidence rate of melanoma was 40.6 new cases per 100,000 males and 31.1 new cases per 100,000 females.

 Melanoma cases in Minnesota, by age